shenderson62/mlteam.github.io/index.md

 For the final report, we will seek to test and implement these modifications to our model to increase its performance and fitting so that the model can be improved to a point where it is actually useful for the task of categorizing skin lesions.

+## Conclusion
+The model is an decent predictor of skin lesions as an accuracy of 83% correctly categorizes skin lesions quite often.
+However, the model isn't perfect, and it still overpredicts the NV category.
+Since the task concerns skin cancer diagnoses where people's lives are at stake, this model's performance doesn’t meet the incredibly high standards necessary and is not yet fit for real-world applications.

 ## References
 * Biswas, P. (2021, June 30).
 Importance of Loss Functions in Deep Learning and Python Implementation.
 Medium.
 Retrieved November 16, 2021, from https://towardsdatascience.com/importance-of-loss-functions-in-deep-learning-and-python-implementation-4307bfa92810.
 * Brownlee, J. (2019, August 6).
 How to use learning curves to diagnose machine learning model performance.
 Machine Learning Mastery.
 Retrieved November 17, 2021, from https://machinelearningmastery.com/learning-curves-for-diagnosing-machine-learning-model-performance/.